 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: The project I worked on I am very proud of is my first solo album.
-I'm proud of it because I proved to myself that I could produce my own album when no one would give me the tie of day and also because I won New Artist of the Year at a local radio station for one of the singles off of the album.
+A: My first solo album project.
+I'm especially proud of it because I proved to myself that I could produce/write/sing a complete album when no one would give me the time of day.
+I was fortunate enough to be awarded New Artist of the Year at a local radio station for one of the singles off of the album.
 My role on the project was, singer/songwriter/arranger/engineer/executive producer.

 Q: What are you working on at the moment?